Chapter 86A: Prohibition of Illicit Discharges and Connections to the Town of Brookhaven Municipal Separate Storm Sewer System

 - Water that is not stormwater, which is contaminated with pollutants and is or will be discarded.

-The requirements under this chapter shall be applicable to all water entering the MS4 generated on any developed and undeveloped lands, unless explicitly exempted by an authorized enforcement agency.
+The requirements under this chapter shall be applicable to all water entering the MS4, or private property, generated from any developed or undeveloped lands, unless explicitly exempted by an authorized enforcement agency.

 Prohibition of illegal discharges.
-No person shall discharge or cause to be discharged into the MS4 any materials other than stormwater, except as provided herein.
+No person or constructed system shall discharge or cause to be discharged into the MS4 any materials other than stormwater, except as provided herein.
 The commencement, conduct or continuance of any illicit discharge to the MS4 is prohibited except as described herein.

 Exceptions to discharge prohibitions.
 The following discharges are exempt from discharge prohibitions established by this chapter, unless the discharges are determined to be substantial contributors of pollutants: